Eye Movement Desensitization and Reprocessing

 What is EMDR?

 Rhythmic eye movements happen during sleep in the rapid eye movement (REM) stage of sleep.
 During REM, we dream, and particular parts of our brains become active.
 Therapists using EMDR take advantage of this mental state to help clients reprocess their trauma.
-Based on the theory that rhythmic eye movements can change how people process memories, EMDR uses lights to cause visual stimulation while the therapist helps the client work through their past trauma.
+Based on the theory that rhythmic eye movements can change how people process memories, EMDR uses lights to cause visual stimulation while the therapist helps the client work through their trauma.

 EMDR involves an eight-stage treatment protocol that combines visual stimulation with intensive trauma therapy to alleviate symptoms of traumatic memories.
 The eight stages of EMDR are: